-This page explains the three stages of our interior design and project management process.
-A typical engagement comprises a free initial consultation stage, the design and specification stage, and the project delivery stage.
+This page explains the three stages of our interior design and project management service.
+We start with a free initial consultation, then move on to the design and specification stage, before completing with the project delivery stage.

 Stage 1 – Initial Consultation